 You might think you’re going off the beaten track until you arrive to find a large number of locals and tourists queued up for their New Orleans Po Boy fix.

 The restaurant is rife with history, kitsch and historic kitsch.
 Dating back to 1911, the restaurant is entitled to that.

 There’s are loads of picnic tables, but the best spots are at the bar.
 The bar has a chill atmosphere with friendly servers and a full selection of Abita beer.
 Plus, it’s a great way to avoid the food line, assuming that you’re not into lines.

 Finding a good drink is never a problem in New Orleans.
-At Parkway Bakery and Tavern, the double bloody mary is both cost effective and delicious.
-Get it extra spicy if your tastebuds and stomach can handle it.
+At Parkway Bakery and Tavern, the double bloody mary is both cost-effective and delicious.
+Get it extra spicy bloody mary if your taste buds and stomach can handle it.
+Highly recommended!

 The large sandwiches live up to their name.
-The price difference is minimal, so it’s worth going large to get extra fillings and/or to get leftovers for later.
+The price difference is minimal for upgrading to a large Po Boy, so it’s worth going large to get the extra fillings, plus you will likely want to save some for later.
 That’s assuming you want room for a side.
 Trust us, you do.
 There are also various types of sides featuring fries and chili.
 We recommend the fries topped with gravy and huge pieces of tender roast beef.
 In another time and place, this side would and could be the main course.

 Some people would call the succulent roast beef debris.
 As for us, we made our own debris as we plowed through lunch.